Antenna TV: Classic television series

 Drama series, which occupied a limited amount of the network's schedule for the first few months on the air, later expanded with an October 2011 programming realignment, with crime drama, mystery and suspense programs airing in an evening block on Saturdays, which included It Takes a Thief, Adam-12, Alfred Hitchcock Presents, S.W.A.T. and Suspense Theatre/Crisis; some of these programs are also aired during the week in limited form during the late afternoon and overnight hours.
 The Saturday drama block was discontinued in September 2012, with drama series on Saturdays being moved to the late afternoon hours and movies replacing them in prime time on that night.
-Drama series are now only seen on Saturday mornings as of January 2017 and were later discontinued altogether, becoming a sitcom-only network.
+Drama series are now only seen on Saturday mornings as of January 2017 and were later discontinued altogether, becoming a comedy-only network.

 In a rarity for television, Antenna TV has rotated a television series and its spinoffs on its schedule in the same hour, airing the shorter-lived spinoffs of Three's Company (The Ropers and Three's a Crowd) with the parent show being relegated to the first half-hour of the hour-long block (differing from the network's normal double-episode scheduling for its series) once they cycle back onto the schedule (the cycling of The Ropers and Three's a Crowd ended with a January 2015 programming realignment that saw both series given their own separate weekend-only runs on the network).
 This discontinued when the Three's Company spinoffs were replaced with Saturday Summerthons.
 After losing the rights to All in the Family in 2018, Antenna TV acquired rights to the sequel series Archie Bunker's Place.

 On August 12, 2015, Tribune Broadcasting announced that it had acquired the rights to all surviving episodes of The Tonight Show Starring Johnny Carson through a multi-year agreement with Carson Entertainment, marking the first time that full episodes from that era of The Tonight Show would be shown on television (outside of excerpts aired as part of the clip series Carson's Comedy Classics) since his retirement in May 1992.
 The broadcasts, which began airing on January 1, 2016, consist of episodes that originally aired from 1972 to 1992; episodes produced after September 1980 that ran 60 minutes in length (per a clause in Carson's renegotiated contract with NBC that reduced the running time of Tonight by a half-hour) air weeknights, while 90-minute episodes produced before September 1980 air on weekends.
 The broadcasts air under the name Johnny Carson, with references to The Tonight Show and NBC censored to avoid trademark infringement against or confusion with the current run of Tonight under Jimmy Fallon.